webcatalog/webcatalog-legacy/content/dev/submit-via-github.md

 Before submitting your app, please notice that while WebCatalog for Desktop (Windows, OS X and Linux) supports any web apps, WebCatalog for Mobile (Android and iOS) only supports web apps that support `standalone` mode.
 You can check out these documents [[1](https://en.wikipedia.org/wiki/Single-page_application), [2](https://gist.github.com/irae/1042167), [3](https://developer.mozilla.org/en/docs/Mozilla/Mobile/Viewport_meta_tag), [4](https://developer.apple.com/library/iad/documentation/iPhone/Conceptual/SafariJSDatabaseGuide/OfflineApplicationCache/OfflineApplicationCache.html)] to make sure if your app does, or you can only submit your app for desktop users.

-To submit a new app, please [open a pull request](https://help.github.com/categories/collaborating-on-projects-using-pull-requests/) for these following changes.
+To submit a new app, please [open a pull request](https://help.github.com/categories/collaborating-on-projects-using-pull-requests/) with these following changes.

 ### STEP 1
 Add new app entry in `/content/app/_APP_ID.md` in this following format: